fabcoins-dot-info/fabcoins.info/_data/devdocs/en/examples/payment_processing.md

 Each line is described below.

 {% highlight python %}
-amount = 10000000  ## In satoshis (=100 mBTC)
+amount = 10000000  ## In satoshis (=100 mFAB)
 {% endhighlight %}

 `amount`: (optional) the [amount][pp amount]{:#term-pp-amount}{:.term} you want the spender to pay.
-You'll probably get this value from your shopping cart application or fiat-to-BTC exchange rate conversion tool.
+You'll probably get this value from your shopping cart application or fiat-to-FAB exchange rate conversion tool.
 If you leave the amount blank, the wallet program will prompt the spender how much to pay (which can be useful for donations).